 This help can’t come soon enough with winter setting in and the risks that this entails for people sleeping rough.

 Firstly the easiest thing a person can do if they see someone sleeping on the streets is to report to Streetlink.
 Their website is www.streetlink.org.uk and for ease of use, you can download the Streetlink app to your phone.
 Streetlink will make a report to the local authority so they can help the person, Streetlink will also follow up after 10 days to find out what action has been taken and update you.

 Another suggestion by a Unity News reader is to make up small gift boxes with food and toiletries inside.

-If you decide to talk to the person the first thing they will probably ask for is money and there is much debate about whether you should or shouldn’t give money directly.
+If you decide to talk to the person your first assumption may be to give them money and there is much debate about whether you should or shouldn’t give money directly.
 Personally, if I have the money on me, I’m of the mind to give it to them.
 They are adults going through difficult times if they choose to spend that money on alcohol, tobacco or even drugs that is their choice and quite frankly if I was in their situation I would want something to numb the realities of my life too.
-It is up to you, a small conversation to find out what they need, are they hungry/thirsty?
+It is up to you.
+A small conversation to find out what they need, are they hungry/thirsty?
 You could then choose to buy them what they need instead.

 Not all homeless people fit the stereotype of a drunken troubled person.
 Some are teachers, veterans and other professionals and help is available for people with such a career history in the form of trusts/grants.

 We often see memes on social media relating to veterans living on the streets but no information on how they can be helped.
 It came to some surprise to me that there are an extensive amount of organisations that offer help in times of need for our veterans.